‘Tis the season to be jolly…

 The joyful holidays can often bring past hurts and wrongs back into our thoughts.

-Thankfully, by God’s grace and the gift of Jesus, we are forgiven and have the ability to forgive others.
+Thankfully, by God’s grace and the gift of Jesus, we are forgiven and can forgive others.

 Forgiveness is something we can be grateful for this holiday because it allows us to heal the past wrongs and look forward.
 Click To Tweet